wrightmat/dnd-eberron/characters/Valmoc.md

 Valmoc embodies the stoicism and discipline associated with his dragonborn heritage.
 He speaks in measured tones, revealing little about himself or his true intentions.
 He is unyielding in his commitment to the party's protection, even if it means keeping them in the dark about the true extent of their significance.

 Mysterious and enigmatic, Valmoc enjoys playing with the perceptions of those around him.
-He appears and disappears without warning, leaving the party to question his motives.
-Valmoc's loyalty lies not only with the party but also with the greater purpose dictated by his patron.
+He appears and disappears without warning, leaving peopl to question his motives.
 His actions are calculated, and he carefully selects the information he shares, maintaining an air of secrecy that only deepens as the party learns about the nefarious deeds of other dragon tribes.

 As the party unravels the complex web of dragon politics and threats to the realm, Valmoc's role becomes increasingly vital.
 The challenge for the party is to decide whether they can trust this silver-scaled guardian or if his mysterious nature poses a threat of its own.